mbustama/NuOscProbExact/README.md

 ## Citing

-If you use **NuOscProbExact** in your work, we ask you that you please cite the following paper: Mauricio Bustamante, *Exact neutrino oscillation probabilities: a fast general-purpose computation method for two and three neutrino flavors* ([arXiv:1904.12391](http://arxiv.org/abs/1904.12391)).
+If you use **NuOscProbExact** in your work, we ask you that you please cite the following paper: Mauricio Bustamante, *NuOscProbExact: a general-purpose code to compute exact two-flavor and three-flavor neutrino oscillation probabilities* ([arXiv:1904.12391](http://arxiv.org/abs/1904.12391)).

 If you are citing **NuOscProbExact** in a document that will be uploaded to the arXiv, please consider using the LaTeX or BibTeX entries provided by INSPIRE ([link here](http://inspirehep.net/record/1731803/export/hx)):
 ```
 @article{Bustamante:2019ggq,
       author         = "Bustamante, Mauricio",
-      title          = "{Exact neutrino oscillation probabilities: a fast
+      title          = "{NuOscProbExact: a general-purpose code to compute
-                        general-purpose computation method for two and three
+                        exact two-flavor and three-flavor neutrino
-                        neutrino flavors}",
+                        oscillation probabilities}",
       year           = "2019",
       eprint         = "1904.12391",
       archivePrefix  = "arXiv",